Samara Weaving

 Samara Weaving in Guns Akimbo

-Samara Weaving's appearance in the sci-fi comedy "Bill & Ted Face the Music," directed by Dean Parisot, was both interesting and impressive.
-The film follows two traveling rockers and their daughters, one of whom is played by Samara, while the other is played by Brigette Lundy-Paine.
-All four must once again save the world, drawing inspiration from their travels through different eras.
+Samara Weaving delivered a standout performance in the sci-fi comedy "Bill & Ted Face the Music," directed by Dean Parisot.
+The film follows two time-traveling rockers and their daughters - Samara plays one while Brigette Lundy-Paine plays the other.
+Together, all four must save the world once again, drawing inspiration from their journeys through time.

 Samara Weaving in Bill & Ted Face the Music